''Gladiator'' scores most SAG nominations

 Cate Blanchett is in talks to star opposite Kevin Spacey in director Lasse Hallström’s (”Chocolat”) latest film adaptation of a popular novel: ”The Shipping News.”
 Blanchett would play Spacey’s ex- wife in the drama.
 Shooting for the much delayed project will start this spring.

 Heather Graham and Marisa Tomei are in negotiations to star in ”The Guru of Sex,” a comedy from director Daisy Mayer (”Madeline”), as followers of said guru.

 Steve Buscemi will play a supporting character in ”Domestic Disturbance,” a thriller starring John Travolta and Vince Vaughn.
 The film started production this week in North Carolina.

-REAL TV MTV launches Kathy Griffin (''Suddenly Susan'') watching and criticizing snippets of reality shows with a group of her friends, relatives, and coworkers.
+REAL TV MTV launches <b ''Kathy's So-Called Reality'' this Sunday at 10 p.m.
+The show features Kathy Griffin (”Suddenly Susan”) watching and criticizing snippets of reality shows with a group of her friends, relatives, and coworkers.
 Griffin will also interview reality series celebrities.
 Yet another chance for men to ogle Colleen.